 At the pinnacle of this extraordinary culinary landscape sits omakase—the most prestigious and sought-after Japanese dining experience available in Singapore.
 This art form represents the ultimate expression of trust between chef and diner, allowing diners to indulge in a culinary journey where guests surrender control of their meal to experience the chef’s highest level of culinary artistry and traditional Japanese cooking techniques.

-Singapore’s Japanese Culinary Landscape: A Thriving Hub of Japanese Restaurants and Dining Experiences
+Singapore’s Japanese Culinary Landscape: A Thriving Hub of Japanese Omakase Restaurants and Dining Experiences

 The evolution of Japan cuisine Singapore tells a fascinating story of cultural exchange and culinary excellence.
 What began in the late 1960s as a handful of restaurants catering exclusively to Japanese expatriates and businessmen has transformed into one of the world’s most sophisticated Japanese dining scenes outside of Japan itself.